Gunga Din vs. Indiana Jones

 After all the rather grim Dirty Harrys, Death Wishes, and Charles Bronson films, this brought a great deal of fun and excitement back onto the theater.
-No small thing if you remember the time of Jimmy Carter and our people held hostage in Iran, gas lines, and inflation.
+No small thing if you remember the time of Jimmy Carter and our people held hostage in

 Indiana Jones is a cheerful film as the theme music illustrates John Williams harkening back to his Star Wars which meets The Bridge Over the River Kwai’s whistling song.

 I was twenty nine when I first saw the movie with friends, all of whom came out of the theater with that slightly dizzy, bright eyed glow of getting off an amusement park ride.

 Wow.
 How great was that!? was the universal response.

 “Y’all understand that this was a B movie?
 The Perils of Pauline meets Jungle Jim?
 You know, hokum, silliness, kid’s stuff and hey, Indy, look out behind you!
 You do know that, don’t you?”

 No, they didn’t get that at all, and so I explained.

 “Look, they set out to make a B movie with great production quality and they succeeded, but it’s just a kid’s movie when all is said and done.”

 Never mind, though.
 They still loved it and still do.
 It’s a movie that gets to have its cake and eat it to.
 Everything about the film is arch, a put on, a couple of guys sitting around the pool figuring how to create a character.